4-gent/cmpe133/README.md

     ```bash
     sudo yarn start
     ```
+4. API Keys:
+   - This application uses MongoDB Atlas for storage, you will need to make an Atlas account, a cluster, and grab the URI and other relevant keys and store them in a .env
+   - This application also uses the Spotify Developer API, you will need to make a developer account that ties to a premium spotify account in order to run music, those keys will also be placed into the .env
 - As you code and make updates, it will compile and show you runtime errors/changes as you develop.

 ## Getting Started with Flask Server